stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 While Facebook offers limited data export capabilities, they're incomplete.
 Most notably, there's no way to preserve entire discussion threads - often the most valuable part of a post.

 And you - what content do you find yourself searching for?
 What have you archived, and what do you wish you had saved?
-Let me know in the comments or on social media.

 [^pinboard]: But for practical reasons, and hoarding for its own sake, I fathered over 14k links in [Pinboard](https://pinboard.in/).
 Yes, downloaded data in JSON.
 [^plaintext]: I don't claim Markdown is the only solution.
 There are valid reasons to use other formats.
 My focus is on plaintext in UTF-8.
 If you prefer other markup languages (like reStructuredText, AsciiDoc, Org-Mode) or just plain text without formatting - the principles still apply.
 In some cases original format works - e.g. if it is JSON or code.